Kblackett/HomeLab-and-SIEM/detections/failed-logon-analysis/README.md

 **Conclusion**

-The endpoint was logged into with the correct password after a number of tries which can be interpreted as a simple user error before being successful and no further remediation would be required.
+After noting the login attempts were from the same end point, from the same IP and the same location the endpoint was logged into with the correct password after a number of tries which can be interpreted as a simple user error before being successful and no further remediation would be required.